Hananechaouni/InnovativePro/README.md

 ## Key Features:

+### Authentication and Access Control:
+- Login using secure credentials provided by the entreprise
+- Access control should be enforced based on user roles.

 ### Document Retrieval:
-- Quickly locate and retrieve specific documents with a natural language interface.
+- Quickly retrieve specific documents with a natural language interface.
 - Supports various file formats, ensuring accessibility to a wide range of documents.

 ### Document Summarization:
-- Obtain concise summaries of lengthy documents, enabling users to grasp key information efficiently.
+- Obtain summaries of lengthy documents, enabling users to access key information efficiently.
-- Enhances comprehension and accelerates decision-making processes.

 ### Meeting Scheduling:
-- Effortlessly schedule meetings by interacting with the assistant.
+- Schedule meetings by interacting with the Assistant through a Chat Instance
 - Integrates with calendar systems to check availability and propose suitable time slots.

-### Notification System:
+### Sending Notification :
-- Receive timely notifications for upcoming meetings, deadlines, or any personalized alerts.
+- Receive notifications for upcoming meetings, deadlines, or any personalized alerts.
-- Customizable notification preferences to cater to individual needs.

-### Task Automation:
-- Automate repetitive tasks, reducing manual effort and freeing up time for more strategic activities.
-- Create custom workflows tailored to specific organizational needs.

-### Authentication and Access Control:
-- Facilitates secure document editing and sharing among team members.

 ## Repository Architecture:
-The project's repository is thoughtfully organized for clarity and ease of maintenance:
+The project's repository is organized for clarity and ease of maintenance.

 - **doc Directory:**
-  - **documentation:** Details on how the assistant works and how to use it.
+  - **`implementation.txt`** Details on how the Assistant works and how to use it.
   - **images:** Visuals like diagrams, charts, and pictures of the prototype.
-  - **models:** Stores machine learning models used by the AI Assistant.
+  - **models:** Stores models like sequence diagrams, Use-Case diagram, etc .. used by the AI Assistant.

 - **src Directory:**
-  - **modules:** Different parts of the AI Assistant's code, each in its own module.
+  - It contains all the necessary source code and files for both developing and compiling the application

 - **Root Directory:**
   - **.gitignore:** Keeps the repository clean by ignoring temporary files (`*.tmp`) and log files (`*.log`).